ArmaanjeetSandhu/sfnumber/README.md

 | Addition/Subtraction      | Round to least decimal places | `3.45 + 1.2` → `4.7` |          |
 | Multiplication/Division   | Round to fewest sig figs      | `2.5 × 3.42` → `8.6` |          |

-Almost everything — but since you're asking for **literally everything**, here's a list of **advanced and niche details** that most resources skip.
-Let’s fill in those gaps.

 ## 🔸 **12.
 Significant Figures vs Decimal Places (Deep Clarification)**

 These are **not** the same: